ahmedsaheed/website/data/second-brain/nostalgia.md

 **those yearnings**

-It was me or was it? <br>
+Was it me or was it? <br>
-Giving you a lot if space, I got lost in mine.
+Giving you a lot of space<br>I got lost in mine.

 Left like hail in summer<br>
 I couldn't keep up with the times.

-Yet i hear your voice again and again in my head.
+Yet i hear your voice repeatedly in my head.

 Shadows of you linger in my playlist. <br>
-Books you had read were my solace.
+[Books](/books) you had read were my solace.

-A lot busy yet still thought of you<br>
+Densely busy, yet still thought of you<br>
-I wallow in misery thinking about the old.<br>
+I wallow in misery reminisce about the past.<br>
-There sure were good times but better did happen.
+Those were surely good times but better did happen.

 ---